IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 basis for its decision with reference to specific Articles of this Constitution or provisions of the Cardano Blockchain Guardrails Appendix that are in conflict with a given proposal.
-Internal deliberation among members of the Constitutional Committee, prior to casting votes, are not required to be publicly disclosed.
+Internal deliberations among members of the Constitutional Committee, prior to casting votes, are not required to be publicly disclosed.

 The Constitutional Committee shall operate pursuant to a code of conduct